Home

 The tail is dark above and light below, and lacks significant fur.
 The snout is long and pointed, and the limbs short.
 The hind feet are long and slender.

-On mainland Asia, the Red Spiny Rat occurs in southern China, Burma, Thailand and Indochina, and Peninsular Malaysia (including smaller, adjacent islands).
+On mainland Asia, the Red Spiny Rat occurs in southern China, Myanmar, Thailand and Indochina, and Peninsular Malaysia (including smaller, adjacent islands).
 Offshore its range extends to Sumatra, Java and Borneo.
 It is believed to be extinct in Singapore.